preactjs/preact/README.md

 > :information_desk_person: You don't _have_ to use ES2015 to use Preact... but you should.

-I'm going to assume you have some sort of ES2015 build set up using babel and/or webpack/browserify/gulp/grunt/etc.  If you don't, start with [preact-boilerplate].
+The following guide assumes you have some sort of ES2015 build set up using babel and/or webpack/browserify/gulp/grunt/etc.  If you don't, start with [preact-boilerplate] or a [CodePen Template](http://codepen.io/developit/pen/PPMNjd?editors=001).

 ### Import what you need